DynProto: Dynamic Prototype Evolution for Out-of-Distribution Detection: Methodology

 After cache updating, we use the collected samples to construct OOD prototypes.
 For any non-empty cache, we perform BIRCH clustering~\cite{birch} on the stored image features to identify different OOD patterns associated with the same ID class.
 Samples within the same cluster are aggregated by averaging to form a single OOD prototype.
 Similarly, ID training samples are aggregated by class to obtain one ID prototype per class.
 We denote the prototypes as $P=[\mathbf{p}_1,\mathbf{p}_2,...,\mathbf{p}_C,\mathbf{p}_{C+1},...,\mathbf{p}_{C+M}]$, where $\mathbf{p}_1,...,\mathbf{p}_C$ are ID prototypes, and $\mathbf{p}_{C+1},...,\mathbf{p}_{C+M}$ are constructed OOD prototypes. $C$ is the number of ID classes, and $M$ is the number of constructed OOD prototypes.

-Given a test image feature $\mathbf{v}=\mathcal{F}(\mathbf{x})\in\mathbb{R}^{D}$, we use the NegLabel score (Eq.~\ref{neglabel_score}) to measure whether the sample belongs to ID.
-Inspired by FA~\cite{FA}, we find that multiplying the OOD prototype term in the denominator of $S_{\text{nl}}$ by a coefficient $K$ further improves the model’s OOD detection performance.
+Given a test image feature $\mathbf{v}=\mathcal{F}(\mathbf{x})\in\mathbb{R}^{D}$, we use the NegLabel scoring function (Eq.~\ref{neglabel_score}) to measure whether the sample belongs to ID.
+Inspired by FA~\cite{FA}, we find that multiplying the OOD prototype term in the denominator of $S_{\text{nl}}$ by an integer coefficient $K$ further improves the model’s OOD detection performance.
 More analyses about $K$ are provided in Section~\ref{sec:analysis}.
 Thus, our final scoring function is defined as: \begingroup

 \endgroup